 In today’s fast-changing environment, consumers’ needs and wants (for either our products or services) constantly take new shapes.
 Yet, we must not forget that the same is true for employees.

-COVID-19 caught many by surprise and shook the way we think, plan, and operate – whether you are a small entrepreneur, or a manager, or a freelancer.
+COVID-19 caught many by surprise and shook the way we think, plan, and operate – whether you are a small entrepreneur, a manager, or a freelancer.

 Now, more than ever, we need to be “agile”.
 While “agile” is very easy to understand, in reality, it is a lot more difficult to embrace and practice.

 A common misconception is that “agile” is another way to run projects.
-Over the year, I have experienced plenty of organization (or just teams) adopting “agile” methods (i.e. SCRUM project management), to simply become “fragile” or run “ScrumFall” projects.
+Over the year, I have experienced plenty of organizations (or just teams) adopting “agile” methods (i.e. SCRUM project management), to simply become “fragile” or run “ScrumFall” projects.

-“agile” is more than just a framework, process or method. “agile” is a radical shift in paradigm – the way we think, plan and operate – which means the ecosystem around it must change.
+“agile” is more than just a framework, process, or method. “agile” is a radical shift in paradigm – the way we think, plan, and operate – which means the ecosystem around it must change.

 Here are 3 things I have learned if you want to truly become “agile.”

 As leaders of a business (large or small) or just a team, we need to constantly find new ways to drive performance.
 Therefore, it is more important than ever for leaders to stay focused and deliver a simple message to employees and customers.

 I am often asked by aspiring leaders or entrepreneurs “What book should I read to become a leader?” or “What do I need to know?”